Information for Doctor of Philosophy and Masters by Research students on course duration and completion.

 Applications to lapse

 Applications to lapse are only available to candidates who have been confirmed on or before 31 December 2017 (Graduate Research Training Policy - Section 4.12).
-Candidates who are not able to submit their thesis at the end of 4 years (PhD) or 2 years (MA) may apply to lapse their candidature in good standing.
+Candidates who are not able to submit their thesis at the end of 4 years (PhD) or 2 years (MA) may apply to lapse their candidature.
 Candidates who lapse in good standing may still submit their thesis to be examined at a later date, normally within two years of the lapse date (PhD) or one year of the lapse date (MA).
 Lapsed candidates are no longer enrolled and are therefore not entitled to supervisor support, library borrowing rights or email access.
 They are no longer covered by University insurance and so cannot use University facilities or work on University premises and must not continue with laboratory work or fieldwork.